 Although most holidays have a way of bringing people around a table to share a well-prepared meal, no holiday is more centered around food than Thanksgiving.
-Home cooks everywhere will prepare their menus with their best holiday dishes in the weeks leading up to the yearly tradition: Opulent main courses, plentiful side dishes, and tasty desserts.
+Home chefs everywhere will prepare their menus with their best holiday dishes in the weeks leading up to the yearly tradition: opulent main courses, plentiful side dishes, and tasty desserts.

-Speaking of desserts, while there are classics like pumpkin and pecan pie, there's no reason you can't stray from tradition and serve a sweet treat with a twist, especially if you're planning on providing a vegan-friendly option.
+Speaking of desserts, while we still love the classics like pumpkin and pecan pie, there's no reason we can't stray from tradition and serve a sweet treat with a twist—especially if we're planning on providing a vegan-friendly option.

 Vegan Peach Cobbler Crumble